fredpdavis/oshealab_genomic_scripts/README.md

 This package comes with, or builds up, the directory structure above.

+#### ii. don't use weird characters

-2. don't use spaces or weird characters (asterisks, slashes, apostrophes, quotes, etc) in your sample names, condition names.
-Use underscores and periods if you need separators.
+Don't use spaces or weird characters (asterisks, slashes, apostrophes, quotes, etc) in your sample names, condition names, etc. Use underscores and periods if you need separators.

-3. don't edit stuff unless you understand what you're doing.
+#### iii. don't edit stuff unless you understand what you're doing.

-4. Turn off Mac autocorrect for quotes.
+#### iv.
+Turn off Mac autocorrect.

 Apostrophes and quotes have specific meanings in scripts.
 By default, Macs will often change these kinds of characters to curly quotes that will break the command -- this is a problem when eg, you try to copy and paste a command into a script that you are editing, or into the terminal to test a command.

 ### 5. Trust no one, especially yourself